danionescu0/docker-flask-mongodb-example/README.md

 Grafana with InfluxDb integration for displaying sensor data. the MQTT service sends datapoints to InfluxDb and Grafana displays the metrics.

+Default credentials are: admin / admin

-The Grafana web interface is abailable at: http://localhost:3000
+The Grafana web interface is available at: http://localhost:3000

 The grafana API methods are available here: https://grafana.com/docs/grafana/latest/http_api/